 How Do You Feel About Your Investments?

 When you invest your hard-earned money and assets, it is critical that you feel comfortable with your chosen companies, firms, or corporations.
 You are trusting them with your security and your future.
 So, do you believe in them?
 It may seem like a ridiculous question; but I feel your moral or ethical standards should be involved in your investment-related choices.
 Choose to support companies that perform the work or activities that you endorse.
 This kind of financial strategy is called, Environmental, Social, and Governance (ESG) investing.
-You may have heard of it by the name, Socially Responsible Investing.
+You may have heard of it by the name, Impact Investing, or Socially Responsible Investing.

 ESG or Socially Responsible investing is becoming an increasingly popular way in which people support the companies that represent their own ideals.
 Recent articles from ThinkAdvisor and Barron’s reveal that ESG investing is currently rising in popularity in relation to the 2016 U.S. presidential administration.
 Additionally, a recent survey by Legg Mason indicates that 56% of millennials and 43% of high net worth investors would be interested in ESG investing.
 As more people become interested and engaged in it, consider the major benefits to using an ESG investment strategy for your present and future financial assets.
 Utilize this growing form of financial investing to make a real difference in the world around you.

 Know Your Core Values & Companies That Act on Them

 One of the most fundamental benefits to ESG investing is the variety of ways in which you can perform it.
 As with most aspects of investing, there is no correct or incorrect way to determine which companies align with your personally held values or beliefs.

 The first step for any investor is to determine the motivations or causes that are most important to that person.
 These could be any of the following items: